An Orbifold Framework for Classifying Layer Groups with an Application to Knitted Fabrics: Introduction

-The mathematical study of symmetry in fabrics was significantly advanced by Roth (1993), who analyzed isonemal two-way twofold woven structures \cite{Roth}, and was more recently extended in \cite{Penas2024} to include all layer-group symmetries arising in two-way twofold and three-way threefold weaves.
-Recent developments extended symmetry-based approaches to the study of 2-periodic polycatenane, knit, braid, weave, entangled graph, and crystal patterns \cite{O'Keeffe2periodic,Evans-Hyde2022,Okeeffe2024,Fu_2024,takano2025}, but these studies did not incorporate orbifold methods.
-Existing orbifold techniques have been applied in the case of 3-periodic entangled structures, were orbifolds of the hyperbolic plane are muted to be compatible with symmetry of triply periodic minimal surfaces \cite{Periodic1,Periodic2,Periodic3,Hyde-Thompson}.
-However, there exist no orbifold theory no orbifold theory for the classification of layer groups or for describing 2-periodic entanglement.
+The mathematical study of symmetry in fabrics was significantly advanced by Roth (1993), who analyzed isonemal two-way twofold woven structures~\cite{Roth}, and was more recently extended in~\cite{Penas2024} to include all layer-group symmetries arising in two-way twofold and three-way threefold weaves.
+Recent developments extended symmetry-based approaches to the study of 2-periodic polycatenane, knit, braid, weave, entangled graph, and crystal patterns~\cite{O'Keeffe2periodic,Evans-Hyde2022,Okeeffe2024,Fu_2024,takano2025}, but these studies did not incorporate orbifold methods.
+Existing orbifold techniques have been applied in the case of 3-periodic entangled structures, were orbifolds of the hyperbolic plane are muted to be compatible with symmetry of triply periodic minimal surfaces~\cite{Periodic1,Periodic2,Periodic3,Hyde-Thompson}.
+However, there exist no orbifold theory for the classification of layer groups or for describing 2-periodic entanglement.

 In this paper we introduce a new orbifold framework for the symmetry classification of three-dimensional layer groups.
-While orbifold notation is well-established for the $17$ wallpaper groups of the Euclidean plane $\mathbb{R}^2$, no analogous symbolic description existed for the $80$ layer groups, whose actions occur on the thickened plane $\mathbb{R}^2\times I$.
+While orbifold notation is well-established for the $17$ wallpaper groups of the Euclidean plane $\mathbb{R}^2$, no analogous symbolic description existed for the $80$ layer groups, whose actions occur on the thickened plane $\mathbb{R}^2\times \mathbb{R}$.
 In Sec.~\ref{sec:wallpaper} we review the orbifold theory of wallpaper groups.
-In Sec.~\ref{sec:orbifolds_layer_groups} we extend the orbifold construction and the associated cost formalism to the three-dimensional setting of the layer groups, identifying the irreducible symmetries.
-Mathematically, we obtain a compact and coordinate-independent notation that encodes the topology of the quotient space directly.
-This provides a new classification tool for any layered materials modeled by doubly periodic structure, such as woven and knitted textiles, polymer networks, metamaterials, where the topology of the underlying pattern is an essential descriptor alongside the crystallographic symmetry.
+In Sec.~\ref{sec:orbifolds_layer_groups} we extend the orbifold construction to the three-dimensional setting of the layer groups, identifying the irreducible symmetries.
+Mathematically, we obtain a compact and coordinate-independent notation that encodes the topology of the quotient space.